gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **style**: *undefined* \| *CSSProperties*

-Style to apply to the root UI element.
+Style to apply to the container element.

 ___